Buy the Best Road Bicycle for 2017

 The Kestrel Talon Tri Shimano 105 Bicycle is fast, lightweight and sturdy.
 This Kestrel road bike is reviewed by many validated buyers on Amazon, and when you are spending this much money, we think you should read through these reviews before you buy.

-This road bike is one of the top rated road bikes, with the only complaint that we could find to be related to the tires.
+Although a little pricey, this road bike is one of the top rated road bikes for Kestrel (shop all Kestrel road bikes here), with the only complaint that we could find to be related to the tires.
 This is a well build machine, that experts will enjoy.

 The novice may find it hard to adjust, but might just make you sign up for that next race.